htrajan/ht-drawsteel/Classes/Conduit/1st-Level Features/Pious Force.md

 # Pious Force

-You gain the following ability, which can be used as a ranged [[Free Strike|free strike]].
+You gain the following ability, which can be used as a ranged free strike.

 ## Pious Force